chrisbremmer/cypress-case-study/README.md

 - Refer to fixtures when asserting static data to ensure consistency.

 ## Reporting
-After running the tests, Cypress will automatically generate detailed reports.
-These can be found in `cypress/videos` and `cypress/screenshots` directories, providing visual verification of each test run.
+After running the tests, Cypress will automatically generate photos of any failing tests.
+These can be found in `cypress/screenshots` directories.

 ## Notes
 - The JSON files in the `fixtures` directory are used for static test data.
 Ensure any